National Geographic Endeavour II

 Common Areas Aboard National Geographic Endeavour II

 National Geographic Endeavour II was built in 2005 and renovated in 2016.
 You’ll find abundant comfortable spaces to take in the scenery and relax after an active and exhilarating day ashore.
 National Geographic Endeavour II is fully air-conditioned and has a covered deck with chairs and tables, laundry service (additional charge), doctor’s office available 24 hours a day free of charge, fitness center, global gallery selling handmade local artisan items, library, lounge with panoramic windows, full-service bar and a sun deck.
 There are also three iMac stations for sorting and transferring your photos (bring your own USB or external hard drive).
 The onboard LEXspa features massages, body treatments and facials inspired by the Galapagos.
-The Ecuadorian captain welcomes guests and has an “open bridge” policy.
+The captain welcomes guests per the open bridge policy.
 The spacious lounge has a custom-designed presentation space that offers all aboard an opportunity to participate in evening recaps or special guest events.

 Internet access is available for purchase by the minute.
 You may access WiFi on your laptop, tablet or phone to check email, social media or surf the web, but since the Galapagos Islands are so remote you’ll most often find that the Internet connection is not powerful enough to support Skype or video chat.
 If you choose not to travel with a computer, there are Internet kiosks available.